 'Of course it does, early Christians compiled these stories didn't they?'

-'Those disciples went from being afraid to hiding.
+'Those disciples went from being afraid into hiding.
 Why would they suddenly proclaim the resurrection?
-No, no sorry, it's unlikely these followers would endured hardship for something they knew to be false!'
+No, no sorry, it's unlikely these followers would risked life from limb like they did for anything other than the truth!'

-'Did early Christians write that?
-Of course they did, listen, in reality, people charged with committing sedition against Rome would have been left on the cross as an example, those followers of his had good motive to retrieve the body,'
+'Or their version of the truth!
+Of course they promoted their movement, listen, in reality, people charged with committing sedition against Rome would have been left on the cross as an example!
+His followers might of had good motive to retrieve the body but Governor Pontius Pilot may have had more reason to leave it on display,'

 'Yeah but still, the fact remains, why risk death for something you know to be untrue?'